ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 However, bias adjustment requires extra model runs to iteratively calculate the proper adjustment level, which can be computationally intensive and time consuming.
-As a result, bias adjustment is routinely not used in stock assessment OR SIMULATION STUDIES?
-TODO (REF). ss3sim can turn bias adjustment on or off with a single argument and so could be easily used to test when and how bias adjustment affects model performance.
+As a result, bias adjustment is routinely not used in stock assessment simulation testing (REF) (TODO OR STOCK ASSESSMENT ITSELF?). ss3sim can turn bias adjustment on or off with a single argument and so could be easily used to test when and how bias adjustment affects model performance.